mandiant/capa/README.md

   - `author` specifies the name or handle of the rule author.

-  - `examples` is a list of references to samples that should match the capability.
+  - `examples` is a required list of references to samples that should match the capability.
 When the rule scope is `function`, then the reference should be `<sample hash>:<function va>`.

-  - `reference` lists related information in a book, article, blog post, etc.
+  - `references` lists related information in a book, article, blog post, etc.

 Other fields are allowed but not defined in this specification. `description` is probably a good one.